open-source-tabletop/cadence/releases/modules/dark-millenium/shadow-war/army-list-dark-kindred.md

 **Special Rules**: Prey on the Weak, Shadow Hunter, Soul Drain

-**Equipment**: A Dark Kindred Warrior Leader is equipped with a Plasma Grenade and one weapon from each of the following options:
+**Equipment**: A Warrior Leader is equipped with a Plasma Grenade and one weapon from each of the following options:

 - Dark Matter Pistol, Shard Pistol, or a Shard Rifle.
 - Razor Flail, Vicious Blades, or a Plasma Blade.